Johndev85/Reto---Card-Flex-Grid/README.md

 Make a card in flexbox and grid version.

-Using semantic HTML and CSS flex and grid concepts.
+Using semantic HTML and CSS Grid concepts.

 - Watch the live project: https://johndev85.github.io/Reto---Card-Flex-Grid/.